Davey-Gravy/daviscoledotcom/content/about/about-me.md

 ## Professionally

 I am a 25 year-old mechanical engineering graduate attempting to expand my software engineering abilities while simultaneously improving my Computational Fluid Dynamics (CFD) skills.
-Having recently started a position at Ansys Inc., these subjects were not picked randomly.
+Having recently started a position at a CAE software company, these subjects were not picked randomly.
 Ultimately, I would like my career to focus in either the semiconductor or renewable energy fields, where I can apply my CFD knowledge and experience.

 However, much of my experience at work has guided me towards IT, cloud, and HPC interests.